nadiamariduena/python-intro-2024-privat/18_scope.md

     global count
 # step c: now i need to add the += with 1 , so step a + step b will give me the 2
     count += 1
+# count += 1 increments the global variable count by 1.
     print(count)